A Story by Chuck Fager

 I only half-heard him stand and walk away.

-I stuck my arm through the bars and bent it around to slap high fives with my neighbors on each side.
+I stuck my arm through the bars and bent it around to slap high fives with the men on each side.
 After days of silence, we talked some, about this and that.
 Finally, the bells jangled again, and for the first time in a week, the doors opened.

 I got ready to step outside, waiting to be counted before heading down to the mess hall.
 Then I remembered something.
 I stepped back in, and picked up the envelope addressed to my brother.
 It could be dropped in the guards’ box for screening as I went into lunch.
 They’d mail it; prison was a meat grinder for family relationships, and tirades were tediously common in the mail that went in and out of here.